ThihaKZ16/group5/use-cases/use-case-country-6.md

 ### Success End Condition

-A report is available for Country Director to provide to Finance.
+A report is available for Country Director to provide to finance.

 ### Failed End Condition